© Fantasy Flight Games

 - See also: Images of Cressen

 At nearly eighty years old, Cressen is frail with a bad hip, causing him to have trouble walking.
 He has wrinkly, thin skin and trembling hands.

-Maester Cressen used to be maester of Storm's End.
-When Lord Steffon Baratheon and his wife Cassana Estermont died in a shipwreck, Cressen more or less raised the Baratheon children.
-Stannis was his favourite as he needed Cressen more because he lacked the charm of his brothers.
+Maester Cressen served as the maester of Storm's End.
+When Lord Steffon Baratheon and his wife Cassana Estermont died in a shipwreck, Cressen raised the Baratheon children.
+His favorite was Stannis, who needed Cressen more because he lacked the charm of his brothers.
 Cressen came to regard Stannis as the son he never had.

 A Clash of Kings